We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

 9. Make minimum payments on credit card debt

 Under normal conditions, it is advised to pay your debt as early as possible.
 But the situation is different now.
 It is difficult to make even minimum payments.
-So instead of paying your debt fast, consider paying only the required payments.
+So instead of paying your debt fast, consider paying only the required amounts.

 12 tips to pay off credit cards faster